 For more information on the services and supports WRC provides, click here.

-Three words guide Westside Regional Center’s staff in their relationship with clients and their families, and in their vision of the regional center’s role:
+Three words guide Westside Regional Center’s staff in their relationship with the individuals they serve and their families, as well as in their vision of the regional center’s role:

 LISTEN – INFORM – SUPPORT

 These words form the basis of four principles to which Westside is committed for all of the services we provide.
 Those principles are:

 All individuals with disabilities and their families will be—not only integrated—but involved, included and welcomed in community life, in jobs, in school and at home.